DevAtomAndroid/atomsdk-demo-android/README.md

 ## How to Connect

-As soon as you call Connect method, the events you were listening to will get the updates about the states being changed and Dial Error (if any occurs) as well.
+As soon as you call Connect method, the callbacks you were listening to will get the updates about the states being changed and Dial Error (if any occurs) as well.

 After initializing the VPNProperties, just call Connect method of ATOM SDK.